-In our first year, we preached one another’s sermons, pulpit swapped, used the same graphics/creative, and sang the same worship songs.
+In our first year, during one month, we preached one another’s sermons, pulpit swapped, used the same graphics/creative items, and sang the same worship songs.
 It was powerful to know that thousands of us across the city were all believing together.
-Then we rented out a local outdoor amphitheatre and packed the place – combining our 3 worship bands, taking communion, & reciting the Lord’s Prayer together.
+Then, we rented out a local outdoor amphitheatre and packed the place – combining our 3 worship bands, taking communion, & reciting the Lord’s Prayer together.
 To wrap it up, the following Saturday we blitzed our city with love with by sending over 1,000 volunteers to serve at many of our different mission partners throughout the city.

-The next year, we grew to twelve churches, then to thirty – every church giving up 4 weeks of their calendar to say “not my kingdom, but His!”
-BUT!... the other 48 weeks of the year have born the most organic and natural fruit that would’ve never happened otherwise – churches planting churches together, ministry partners baptizing together, pastors and leaders crossing racial lines, pastors going as a convoy together to care for the pastors of other cities, international efforts, cross-training our staffs, and – well, hanging out.
-Which generally means coffee, lots of coffee.
+The next year, we grew to twelve churches, then to thirty - every church giving up 4 weeks of their calendar to say “ not my kingdom, but His!”
+BUT!... the other 48 weeks of the year have born the most organic and natural fruit that would have never happened otherwise – churches planting churches together, ministry partners baptizing together, pastors and leaders crossing racial lines, pastors going as a convoy together to care for the pastors of other cities, international efforts, cross-training our staffs, and –well, hanging out.
+Which generally means coffee - lots of coffee.

 So that’s how it all went down - one guy prays, another guy feels loved.